SHE (Simplified Hopfield Energy) method¶

 and Out-Of-Distribution (OOD) data with_out

-to avoid confusion with OOD detection which is the name of the task, and is therefore used to denote core classes such asOODDataset
+to avoid confusion with OOD detection which is the name of the task, and is therefore used to denote the core classOODBaseDetector

 .